London Buses route 253

 London Buses route 253 is a Transport for London contracted bus route in London, England.
-Running between Hackney Central and Euston bus station, it is operated by Arriva London.
+Running between Hackney Central station and Euston bus station, it is operated by Arriva London.

 History

 Route 253 commenced operating on 1 February 1961 between Aldgate bus station and Tottenham Court Road via Bethnal Green, Hackney Central, Clapton Pond, Stamford Hill, Manor House, Finsbury Park and Camden Town as a replacement for trolleybus route 653 with AEC Routemasters.

 By 1994 the route, now operated by Leaside Buses, was one of the busiest in London, with a peak vehicle requirement of 50 buses operating at a frequency of one bus every two minutes.

 The route now runs between Hackney Central and Euston (via Clapton Pond, Stamford Hill, Manor House, Finsbury Park and Camden Town).
 The original route is still served in its entirety by night bus N253, while the section of the original route between Hackney Central and Aldgate bus station is now served by the 254.

 In November 2009, route 253 was retained by incumbent operator Arriva London.
 Upon being re-tendered, the route was retained by Arriva London with a new contract commencing on 6 June 2015.

-From October 2016, Arriva London began introducing a fleet of 32 New Routemaster buses to serve on the route.
+From October 2016, Arriva London began introducing a fleet of 32 New Routemasters to be on the route.
 The rollout of new vehicles was completed in December 2016.